containerbuildsystem/atomic-reactor/docs/build_json.md

  * prepublish_plugins - list of dicts, optional
   * these plugins are executed after the prebuild plugins but before the image is pushed to the registry
  * postbuild_plugins - list of dicts, optional
-  * these plugins are executed after the image is pushed to the registry
+  * these plugins are executed after/during the image is pushed to the registry (done by the `tag_and_push` plugin).
+The `tag_and_push` has a `registries` argument which is a dictionary that maps target registries to registry-specific options.
  * exit_plugins - list of dicts, optional
   * these plugins are executed last of all and will always be run, even for a failed build